Notiomastodon: Diet

 The bunodont chewing pattern of gomphotheres is usually associated with a generalist diet, which suggests a preference for mixed feeding on both grass and foliage.
 This has also been delineated in studies on traces of wear and scratches on Notiomastodon molars from the Upper Pleistocene site of Aguas de Araxin Island in the Brazilian state of Minas Gerais.
 The teeth exhibit a high number of nicks and scratches, which is consistent with similar abrasion marks on the teeth of extant ungulates that consume both hard and soft plants.
 Through some plant residues from the teeth, it was possible to identify that the basis of their diet were conifers, knotweed plants and polypodiacean ferns.
 In contrast, isotope analyzes of other areas of South America paint a more complex picture.
 This results in a predominance of C4 plants in the dietary spectrum of Upper Pleistocene specimens from northern and central South America such as Ecuador or the Gran Chaco, while those from southern regions such as the Pampas fed mostly on C3 plants.
+N. platensis fossils from Minas Gerais suggest a diet based primarily on C4 plants.
 In the intermediate areas, a mixed diet could be reconstructed based on the isotopes.
-However, this is also the case for individuals from the Middle Pleistocene of the Southern Cone.
-This was particularly apparent in the fossil finds from the Quequen Grande site in the Argentine province of Buenos Aires.
+Specimens from Mato Grosso indicate N. platensis had a generalised browsing diet in that region, with N. platensis from Paraíba similarly being identified as mixed feeders during isotopic analysis.
+The dietary flexibility of N. platensis was particularly apparent in the fossil finds from the Quequen Grande site in the Argentine province of Buenos Aires.
 Isotope studies of finds there from the Middle Pleistocene indicate a relatively mixed diet, while others from the Late Pleistocene suggest that it specialized in consuming grasses.
-Notiomastodon may have been an opportunistic herbivore adapting its habits food to local conditions, similar to what has been documented in living elephants.
+Remains near Santiago del Estero in Argentina from the Last Glacial Maximum show a diet exclusively composed of C4 plants.Notiomastodon may have been an opportunistic herbivore adapting its habits food to local conditions, similar to what has been documented in living elephants.
 Especially during the course of the Late Pleistocene, when climatic changes from the last glacial period in the Southern Cone caused forests to shrink and be replaced by grassland environments, this was an important adaptive phenomenon.
+A 2025 study found that in central Chile, its diet varied depending on location (which ranged from xerophytic scrubland to temperate rainforest) but was predominantly leaf browsing, with its diet notably including fruit and seeds, including seeds of Chusquea bamboo, as well as the fruit of the Chilean wine palm (Jubaea chilensis), thus providing evidence for the contention by Daniel H. Janzen and Paul S. Martin in a 1982 paper that gomphotheres were likely important seed dispersers in Pleistocene neotropical ecosystems including "evolutionary anarchronisms" with large fruit that lack effective living seed dispersers.